Carmelo Imbriani: Biography

-Player career
+Playing career

 Napoli and loans

 Born in Benevento, Campania, 50 km northeast of Naples, Imbriani started his career at S.S.C.
 Napoli.
 He played his first Serie A match on 27 February 1994, substituted Renato Buso in the 79th minutes.
 The match Napoli lost to Cagliari 1–2.
 In 1995–96 season, he started to play regularly for Napoli, scored 2 goals in 25 league appearances.

 He then spent 2 seasons loaned to Serie C1 sides Pistoiese and Casarano, before returned to Napoli in 1998, after Napoli relegated from Serie A in May.
 He played his last match for Napoli on 5 December 1998, along with Francesco Turrini replaced Massimiliano Esposito and Gennaro Scarlato in the 55th minutes, which also his first league match of the season.
 That match Napoli 0–0 draw with Torino.
 In January 1999, he left for another Serie B side Genoa.

 Cosenza

 In 1999–2000 season, he left for Serie B struggler Cosenza.
 He failed to play as a regular and only played 46 league matches in 3 seasons.